DiegoInDaHu/DisplayPi/README.md

 ```

 ## Customization
-Use the `--url` argument to select one of the predefined pages.
+Use the `--urls` argument to select which predefined pages are opened as tabs.
+While Chromium is running press **F5** to switch to the next tab and **F6** to go back.
 Edit `displaypi.py` if you want to add more URLs or adjust how Chromium is launched.